 Each year, Frank Nelson issues the same advice to seniors living in California’s San Luis Obispo and Santa Barbara counties: When you start seeing Halloween decorations pop up in stores, it’s time to reevaluate your Part D Medicare coverage.

-As the program manager at the Central Coast Health Insurance Counseling and Advocacy Program office in Santa Maria, Calif., Nelson works to educate Medicare beneficiaries about the 2013 Medicare open enrollment period, which runs from Oct.
-15–Dec.
-7. Open enrollment is time the federal government sets aside for anyone to sign-up for Medicare benefits, and for those who are already enrolled to make changes to their Part D plans which then take effect on January 1.
+As the program manager at the Central Coast Health Insurance Counseling and Advocacy Program office in Santa Maria, Calif., Nelson works to educate Medicare beneficiaries about the Medicare open enrollment period.
+(For coverage starting in 2014, open enrollment is Oct.1, 2013–Mar.
+31, 2014.
+For coverage starting in 2015, open enrollment is Nov.
+15, 2014–Feb.
+15, 2015.)
+Open enrollment is time the federal government sets aside for anyone to sign-up for Medicare benefits, and for those who are already enrolled to make changes to their Part D plans which then take effect on January 1.
 (Note: If you’re just turning 65, you can enroll three months before your birth month, during your birth month or three months after your birth month.)

 He adds that many health insurance headaches can be avoided if you stay on top of your coverage.
 "It can be a complicated maze,” Nelson says.
 “There are a lot of ways you can get tangled up in the nuances.”